jjhickmon/CollectiveScentingCV/README.md

 The sample data already includes the annotations, so after viewing, simply press `q` to close the GUI.

-Please note that no clicks should occur outside of the image.
+Please note that no clicks should occur outside of the image to prevent GUI errors.

 **Command line parameters:**
 - `-p` or `--data_root`: Path to the data folder (default: `data/processed`)